fedotawa/FlashOEMLogo/README.md

   require the presence of /data/custom.bin file and takes image from /cust/media/oemlogo.mbn.

-  The app allows to automatically crop images, resize them to 720x1280 and decrease color depth.
+  The app allows to automatically crop images, resize them to screen dimensions and decrease color depth.
   You also can flash oemlogo.mbn file directly if you use advanced color downsampling or dithering.

-  Huawei uses raw arrays of BGR24 (24bit) pixels as their oemlogo file format
-  for U9500, although the pixels should use colors from 16bit (or even less) RGB color space.
+  Huawei uses raw arrays of BGR24 (24bit) pixels as their oemlogo file format for U9500, although the pixels should use colors from 16bit (or even less) RGB color space.
   Even in this case some images may not display or drive your video-memory